Fragging: U.S. Forces in Vietnam

-According to author George Lepre, the total number of known and suspected fragging cases using explosives in Vietnam from 1969 to 1972 totalled nearly 900, with 99 deaths and many injuries.
+According to author George Lepre, the total number of known and suspected fragging cases using explosives in Vietnam from 1969 to 1972 totalled 904, with 99 deaths and many injuries.
 This total is incomplete, as some cases were not reported, nor were statistics kept before 1969 (although several incidents from 1966 to 1968 are known).
 Most of the victims or intended victims were officers or non-commissioned officers.
 The number of fraggings increased in 1970 and 1971 even though the U.S. military was withdrawing and the number of U.S. military personnel in Vietnam was declining.

 An earlier calculation by authors Richard A. Gabriel and Paul L. Savage, estimated that up to 1,017 fragging incidents may have taken place in Vietnam, causing 86 deaths and 714 injuries of U.S. military personnel, the majority officers and NCOs.

 By the end of the war, at least 450 officers were killed in fraggings; the U.S. military reported at least 600 U.S. soldiers killed in fragging incidents with another 1,400 dying under mysterious circumstances.

 Fragging statistics include only incidents involving explosives, most commonly grenades.
 Several hundred murders of U.S. soldiers by firearms occurred in Vietnam but most were of enlisted men killing other enlisted men of nearly equal rank.
 Fewer than ten officers are known to have been murdered by firearms.
 However, rumors and claims abound of the deliberate killing of officers and non-commissioned officers by enlisted men under battlefield conditions.
 The frequency and number of these fraggings, indistinguishable from combat deaths, cannot be quantified.